learnbin.net nav logo

 Orbital symmetry (PO)

-Electron transitions are taken place only between the orbitals which are in the same plane.
-If there are electrons in the same plane, a high number of transitions are taken place.
+Electron transitions take place only between the orbitals which are in the same plane.
+If there are electrons in the same plane, a high number of transitions take place.
 So, the intensity will increase.
 There are no transitions between orbitals that are perpendicular to each other.

 Parity (Pp)